Modification Of Child Support Attorney In Salt Lake City, Utah

 Importance of Consulting A Child Support Attorney in Salt Lake City

-In order to properly calculate child support, you will need to gather and bring in all the information you have about your income, your spouse’s income, income from investments, such as regular interest and dividend payments, the cost of child care, the cost of the children’s applicable education and tuition, the cost of the health insurance premium that covers the children, and the cost of the children’s extra-curricular activities.
+To properly calculate child support, you will need to gather and bring in all the information you have about your income, your spouse’s income, income from investments, such as regular interest and dividend payments, the cost of child care, the cost of the children’s applicable education and tuition, the cost of the health insurance premium that covers the children, and the cost of the children’s extra-curricular activities.

 If you have a child with special needs, you will need to gather any special expenses related to those special needs, such as tutors, therapy, medical expenses, and the like.
 That information will help us prepare an accurate child support worksheet to determine the appropriate amount of child support that should be awarded, and help determine whether any deviations from the presumptive amount of child support would be appropriate.

-If you would like to review your existing child support order to determine whether you are eligible for a modification, contact our Salt Lake City child support modification lawyer today at 801-535-4311 to schedule an appointment and let’s discuss the best plan of action for your family.
+If you would like to review your existing child support order to determine whether you are eligible for a modification, contact our Salt Lake City child support modification lawyer today at 801-535-4311 to schedule an appointment, and let’s discuss the best plan of action for your family.

 Frequently Asked Questions for Child Support in Salt Lake City